Ondeugd/gittest/README.md

 # test readme
-This is how you do it baby
+This is how you do it
+for now...